 About Post-Surgery Pain

-Post-surgical distress is often a sense of discomfort or vague ache.
-This occurs as a result of the hyperstimulation of the central nervous system due to surgical trauma.
+Sometimes, after undergoing surgery, patients continue to experience pain that is either related to or caused by the surgical procedure.
+Post-surgery pain is often described as a sense of discomfort or vague ache.
+This discomfort is often a result of the hyperstimulation of the central nervous system due to surgical trauma.

-It’s important to note that post-surgical pain is not the same as that which occurs shortly after surgery.
-It is normal for the surgical site to hurt for a few days after surgery, and temporary tissue swelling around the surgical site is typical.
-Post-surgical distress, however, persists days and weeks after the surgery.
-Predicting if post-surgical pain will occur is difficult, and its course is sometimes difficult to predict and manage as well.
+Post-surgery pain in not the same pain which occurs shortly after surgery.
+It is completely normal for the surgical site to hurt for a few days following surgery and temporary tissue swelling around the surgical site is typical.
+However, persisting pain days and weeks after the surgery is not normal.